On optimality of the Shiryaev-Roberts procedure for detecting a change in distribution: The main theorem and integral equations for operating characteristics

 The conditional average delay to detection of the SR-$r$ procedure is computed as

 and the lower bound as

-Next, we present integral equations for the operating characteristics of the randomized SRP procedure \eqref{SRPstatrec}, \eqref{SRPst}.
-Here the most crucial problem is the computation of the quasi-stationary distribution $\Qb_B(x)$ of the SR statistic.
-By \citet[Theorem III.10.1]{Harris63}, in the continuous case the quasi-stationary distribution exists.
-Its density $q_B(x)=d\Qb_B(x)/dx$ satisfies the following integral equation
+Next, we present integral equations for the operating characteristics of the randomized SRP procedures \eqref{SRPstatrec} and \eqref{SRPst}.
+Here the most crucial problem is the computation of the quasi-stationary distribution $\mathsf{Q}_B(x)$ of the SR statistic.
+By \citet{Harris63}, Theorem III.10.1, in the continuous case the quasi-stationary distribution exists.
+Its density $q_B(x)=d\mathsf{Q}_B(x)/dx$ satisfies the following integral equation:

-(see \citealp{PollakAS85}), where $\lambda_B$ is the leading eigenvalue of the linear operator associated with the kernel
+[see \citet{PollakAS85}], where $\lambda_B$ is the leading eigenvalue of the linear operator associated with the kernel

 Thus, $q_B(x)$ is the corresponding (left) eigenfunction.
 It also satisfies the constraint